 Patients access our tests through their physician.
-Our Afirma, Percepta and Envisia tests are used as part of the diagnostic process and genomic testing services are performed in our CLIA laboratory located in San Francisco, California.
+Our Afirma, Percepta and Envisia tests are used as part of the diagnostic process and genomic testing services are performed in our CLIA laboratory located in San Francisco, California, and marketed as laboratory developed tests.
 We perform slide preparation and staining for cytopathology on fine needle aspiration samples, for use with Afirma testing, in our reference laboratory in Austin, Texas.
-The Prosigna test is an in vitro diagnostic test that is performed on the nCounter FLEX Analysis System in laboratories worldwide, as well as in the United States.
+The Prosigna test is a FDA-cleared in vitro diagnostic test that is performed on the nCounter Analysis System in laboratories worldwide, as well as in the United States.